 3.2 Combined Refrigerator-Water Pack Freezer (if Present) — These are compression-cycle ice lined refrigerators, with water-pack freezing compartment, powered by mains electricity and are used primarily in areas with an intermittent electricity supply (that is, eight or more hours of reliable electricity per typical day).

-3.3 Vaccine Storage Compartment — The acceptable temperature ranges for storing vaccine is 2 °C to + 8 °C. However, transient excursions outside this range will be tolerated, within the following limits: a) No excursion must exceed + 20 °C (± 0.5 °C) for any amount of time,
+3.3 Vaccine Storage Compartment — The acceptable temperature ranges for storing vaccine is 2 °C to + 8 °C. However, transient excursions outside this range will be tolerated, within the following limits:

+No excursion must exceed + 20 °C (± 0.5 °C) for any amount of time;

-No excursion must drop below – 0.5 °C for any amount of time,
+No excursion must drop below – 0.5 °C for any amount of time;

-No excursion must drop below 0 °C for longer than 1 h, and
+No excursion must drop below 0 °C for longer than 1 h; and

 Following an excursion below 0 °C, the appliance must return to safe operating temperature (that is, consistently between + 2 °C and + 8 °C) within two hours.
-This duration will be measured from the moment the temperature drops below 0 °C and up until it returns to + 2 °C
+This duration will be measured from the moment the temperature drops below 0 °C and up until it returns to + 2 °C.

 The cumulative effect of any excursions within the above range will be assessed over the five-day period of the day/night test.
-For this test, the calculated mean kinetic tem perature (MKT) shall remain within the range + 2 °C to + 8 °C when the default activation energy is set at 83, 144 kJ per mol. using the recorded temperature data, an MKT figure will be calculated for each sensor.
+For this test, the calculated mean kinetic tem perature (MKT) shall remain within the range + 2 °C to + 8 °C when the default activation energy is set at 83 144 kJ per mol. using the recorded temperature data, an MKT figure will be calculated for each sensor.
 The worst-case result will determine the outcome of the test.
 Excursions in other tests will be noted and shall not exceed the defined upper and lower limits.

 Water Pack Storage Compartment — The water-pack freezing compartment (if present) shall remain below – 3 °C under the same ambient conditions, except during power-off periods of the water-pack freezing test, day-night test and minimum rated ambient temperature test.
-In these tests, excursions above — 3 °C will be tolerated during the power-off cycles; in addition, in the water-pack freezing test and minimum rated ambient temperature test, the minimum weight of water-packs shall remain fully frozen at the end of the power-off cycle.
+In these tests, excursions above – 3 °C will be tolerated during the power-off cycles; in addition, in the water-pack freezing test and minimum rated ambient temperature test, the minimum weight of water-packs shall remain fully frozen at the end of the power-off cycle.